opencog/link-grammar/link-grammar/dict-atomese/README.md

     +-------------+
 ```
 In the demo, the CogServer and the associated dataset are in a Docker
 container.
-The primary reason for using Docker is to make the demo as
+The primary reason for using Docker is to make setting up
-simple as possible.
+the demo as simple as possible.

 TODO
 ====
 Remaining work items:

+* Provide a high-quality demo ditionary.

 * Close the loop w/ parsing, so that LG disjuncts arising from a given
   parse an be matched up with the Atomese disjuncts.
 Increment/send